-Despite being Australian, I had never been to Uluru (formerly Ayers Rock) until recently.
+Despite being Australian, I’d never been to Uluru (formerly Ayers Rock) until recently.
 My family and I took our road trip to Uluru over several weeks, stopping at all of the outback towns to learn and get a real sense of life in Central Australia.
-It is one of the best road trips in Australia, and it really gave us an appreciation for desert living and the resilience of outback residents.
+It really is one of the best road trips in Australia, and it gave us a deep appreciation for desert living and the resilience of outback residents.

-And we fell in love with the Uluru — Kata Tjuta National Park!
-It is home to the real heart of this country, with amazing natural wonders, and excellent opportunities for learning and appreciation of Aboriginal culture.
+And we all fell in love with the Uluru — Kata Tjuta National Park!
+It’s home to the real heart of this country, with amazing natural wonders, and excellent opportunities for learning about Aboriginal culture.

 We bought a small 1970s Coronet caravan and spent months last year fixing rotted walls and making it more efficient, with a new fridge, LED lights, a solar panel and battery and more.
 This was our first big trip with it, and although our brand new fridge didn’t last the 5 weeks, the rest of the van held up well!

-I have outlined all of the places we camped and stopped along our trip below, so you can see what was great and the not-so-great ones too.
-They are in geographical order even though some are close together, as we stopped at several different places on our return trip.
+I’ve outlined all the places we camped and stopped along our trip below, so you can see what was great and the not-so-great ones too.
+They’re in geographical order even though some are close together, as we stopped at several different places on our return trip.
 It’s not an itinerary below though, just our observations and experiences to help you decide what you’d like to see most, given your interests and timeframe.